Easter 2021: when is it, on what days it falls, dates and what are the holidays in Spain

 Holidays by communities

 Along with the days already mentioned as national holidays, we must also take into account those that are regional.
-To get started, 12 autonomous communities have a party only on Thursday and Friday: Galicia, Asturias, Cantabria, Aragón, Castilla y León, Community of Madrid, Castilla La Mancha, Extremadura, Andalusia, Ceuta, Melilla and the Canary Islands.
+For a start, 12 autonomous communities have a party only on Thursday and Friday: Galicia, Asturias, Cantabria, Aragón, Castilla y León, Community of Madrid, Castilla La Mancha, Extremadura, Andalusia, Ceuta, Melilla and the Canary Islands.

 In short, all the communities divide their holidays between Holy Thursday, Good Friday and Easter Monday, that is, April 1, April 2 and April 5.